 - You can simply walk away from the car and the PCH deal when your contract ends.

 - The initial deposit is relatively low and can be spread out over a couple of months.

 Things to consider before taking out PCH:

-Most PCH deals do not include insurance cover, so it’s your responsibility to apply for insurance separately – just as you would for any vehicle you purchase.
-However, you may find it tricky finding an insurer who can provide cover to drivers who are not the legal owner of their vehicle.
-Choosing a specialist provider is a good option if you require fully comprehensive cover that is tailored to meet your specific requirements and PCH leasing deal.
+- Most PCH deals do not include insurance cover, so it’s your responsibility to apply for insurance separately – just as you would for any vehicle you purchase.